Aana Alaralodalaral

 Aana Alaralodalaral is a 2017 Malayalam language comedy film produced by Poetry Film House.
-The film is directed by Dileep Mohan, and stars Dileep in a titular voice role with Vineeth Sreenivasan and Anu Sithara, Suraj Venjaramood, Innocent, Vijayaraghavan, and Hareesh Perumanna.
+The film is directed by Dileep Mohan, and stars Dileep in a titular voice role with Vineeth Sreenivasan and Anu Sithara, Thesni Khan,Suraj Venjaramood, Innocent, Vijayaraghavan,Vishak Nair and Hareesh Kanaran.
 The music is composed by Shaan Rahman.
 The film is based on a story written by Sarath Balan.

 Plot

 The story revolves around Shekarankutty, the new elephant bought by Padmanabhan Thampi.
 The whole village is excited to be around the animal.
 The atmosphere changes as Hashim, comrade Jalaludin's son, is accused of stealing Shekarankutty's golden 'elas'.
 Velayudhan uses this opportunity to seek vengeance against his enemy, Jalaludhin, by accusing Hashim.
 The situation forces Jalaludin and his family to flee.
 Later, Shekarankutty is disowned by Thampi and is handed over to Hashim who returns to the village to claim ownership.
 Hashim and Parvaty, Thampi's daughter, have a love affair.
 The ownership of the elephant gets exchanged with different people from different religions, and at last, Shekarankutty himself has to choose his real owner.
 The story comes to an end picturing the acts people do in the name of religion.